Ticket Appeal Information

 Any person who feels they have been ticketed in error may file an online appeal with Parking Services within 7 calendar days of ticket issuance.
 The fine will remain at the original rate until a decision has been made regarding the ticket status.

 The appeal must contain the ticket number and any facts or circumstances relevant to the ticket complaint.
+You may also attach any supporting documents and/or pictures.
 Once submitted, a parking enforcement supervisor or designee will review the appeal and issue a reply not more than 21 calendar days following receipt of the ticket appeal.

 Parking Services may void one ticket per license plate/customer account as a courtesy.
 This courtesy does not apply to violations involving fire lanes or handicap zones.

 The vehicles of all employees and students of the university must properly display parking permits obtained directly from Parking Services.
-Visitors must display a valid Kent State University permit, park at a meter, park in the Kent Student Center visitor's lot, or display a pass purchased from a Pay and Display station.
+Visitors must display a valid Kent State University permit, park at a meter/Passport zone, park in the Kent Student Center visitor's lot, or purchase a permit from a pay station located within the Student Recreation and Wellness Center lot or the C-Campus Center Drive lot.

 - The person driving the vehicle on campus is responsible for finding a legal parking space and for knowing the parking regulations.